jcu-eresearch/Edgar/_posts/2012-05-29-classifying-occurrences.markdown

 the convenience of having a single dimension for our volunteers to interact with.

-This is a good list if our volunteer bird experts feel like they can choose the right classification without feeling constrained by the list they have to choose from.
-It's a bad list if none of the offered classifications match the expert's opinion.
+I only _think_ this is a good list.
+The true test is if our volunteer bird experts feel like they can choose the right classification without feeling constrained by the list they have to choose from.
+Conversely, it's a bad list if none of the offered classifications match the expert's opinion.

 I can detect that by offering the vetting users a comments box as well as a classification selector.
 If a user feels like none